seanbrindley17/milestone-project-3-mk2/README.md

 I used [Materialize's colour palette](https://materializecss.com/color.html) and will document the colour classes used from there below:

-* Where there is white text on darker backgrounds, I used Materialize's white-text class.
+* Where there is white text on darker backgrounds, I used Materialize's `white-text` class.

-* The main colour used as the background colour is #00acc1, corresponding to Materialize's "cyan darken-1" classes.
+* The main colour used as the background colour is `#00acc1`, corresponding to Materialize's `"cyan darken-1"` classes.

-* The colour used in the desktop navbar and all cards is #1a237e, corresponding to Materialize's "indigo darken-4" classes.
+* The colour used in the desktop navbar and all cards is `#1a237e`, corresponding to Materialize's `"indigo darken-4"` classes.

-* The colour used in the mobile navbar is #303f9f, corresponding to Materialize's "indigo darken-2" classes.
+* The colour used in the mobile navbar is `#303f9f`, corresponding to Materialize's `"indigo darken-2"` classes.

-* The colour used in my edit entry button on the entries.hmtl page is #1e88e5, corresponding to Materialize's "blue darken-1" classes.
+* The colour used in my edit entry button on the entries.hmtl page is `#1e88e5`, corresponding to Materialize's `"blue darken-1"` classes.

-* The colour used in my delete entry button on the entries.html page and cancel button on edit_entry.html is #00838f, corresponding to Materializes's "cyan darken-3" classes.
+* The colour used in my delete entry button on the entries.html page and cancel button on edit_entry.html is `#00838f`, corresponding to Materializes's `"cyan darken-3"` classes.

-* The colour used on my submit entry button on new_entry.html, log in button on login.html and login and register buttons on welcome.html is #00acc1, corresponding to Materialize's "cyan darken-1" classes.
+* The colour used on my submit entry button on new_entry.html, log in button on login.html and login and register buttons on welcome.html is `#00acc1`, corresponding to Materialize's `"cyan darken-1"` classes.

 ### Fonts